88Glam (mixtape)

 88Glam (stylized in all caps) is the self-titled debut mixtape by Canadian hip hop duo 88Glam.
 It was self-released on November 7, 2017.
-The mixtape was features a sole guest appearance from Nav.
+The mixtape features a sole guest appearance from Nav.
 It was re-released through XO Records and Republic Records on April 20, 2018.
 It features an additional guest appearance from 2 Chainz.
 The production on the mixtape was handled by Murda Beatz, WondaGurl, Cubeatz, AlexOnWeed, Joseph L'étranger, and Villa Beatz, among others.